Bing (GBN) Model Lathes

-- possibly by the German toy maker Bing -
+- by the German toy maker Bing -

-Driven by a thin, round leather belt, the steel spindle almost certainly runs direct in the cast-iron of the headstock - the free graphite in which actually provides a good, long-lasting bearing surface - with miniature, and beautifully proportioned oil cups.
-Power would most likely have come from a "foot-motor", a treadle-operated device with a small flywheel positioned under the workbench and once a common way of powering small machine tools in an amateur's workshop.
-The headstock pulley is most unusual, the three grooves having a coarse, grip-enhancing knurled finish - pointing to the fact that this was, perhaps after all, intended to be used and not just a show piece (though, of course, this might not have been the maker's original finish, but one applied by a previous owner).
+Driven by a thin, round leather belt, the steel spindle almost certainly runs directly in the cast-iron of the headstock - the free graphite in which actually provides a good, long-lasting bearing surface - with oil provided through miniature, beautifully-proportioned oil cups.
+Power would most likely have come from a "foot-motor", a treadle-operated device with a small flywheel; positioned under the workbench, this was once a common way of powering small machine tools in an amateur's workshop.
+The headstock pulley was most unusual, the three grooves having a coarse, grip-enhancing knurled finish - pointing to the fact that this was, perhaps, after all, intended to be used and not just a show piece.
+The pulley on a Bing countershaft has the same finish, so confirming that the knurling was, indeed, original.